MOVES- Bank of America, TPG Capital, Citigroup

 BANK OF AMERICA MERRILL LYNCH

-Chris Cormier, former head of technology equity capital markets at Deutsche Bank AG, is joining Bank of America Merrill Lynch to focus on technology, media, telecom and industrial IPOs, according to an internal memo.
+The bank said Chris Cormier, former head of technology equity capital markets at Deutsche Bank AG DBKGn.DE, is joining the bank to focus on technology, media, telecom and industrial IPOs, according to an internal memo on Monday.

 TPG CAPITAL LP

-The U.S. private equity firm that fired its spokesman and is suing him for allegedly leaking confidential documents to the media, has hired Luke Barrett as Director of External Affairs based in New York.
+The U.S. private equity firm that fired its spokesman and is suing him for allegedly leaking confidential documents to the media, has hired Luke Barrett as Director of External Affairs based in New York, the company said Monday.

 CITIGROUP INC

-The company appointed its co-president, James Forese, as president, effective June 1, in addition to his role as Chief Executive of Institutional Clients Group (ICG).
+The company said it appointed its co-president, James Forese, president of the company, effective June 1.
+Forese, 52 , will take on his new role in addition to his role as Chief Executive of Institutional Clients Group (ICG).

 RAYMOND JAMES & ASSOCIATES PRIVATE CLIENT GROUP

-The employee broker-dealer unit of Raymond James Financial Inc hired three complex managers from UBS Group AG and Wells Fargo & Co.
+The employee broker-dealer unit of Raymond James Financial Inc, hired three complex managers from UBS Group AG and Wells Fargo & Co.
+Judson Potter comes from UBS, where he was most recently responsible for overseeing over 40 advisers with $4.5 billion in client assets under management.

 SCIPION CAPITAL GROUP